 Today, it is estimated that there are around 4.000 native Greek speakers in Turkey.
 Generally, these people live in Istanbul or the islands of Gokceada and Bozcaada.

-Turkish native Greek speakers also migrated from the Greek-ruled Northern Thrace to Turkey.
+This number only includes Greek native speakers born in Turkey.
+Ethnic Turkish native Greek speakers who migrated from the Greek-ruled Northern Thrace to Turkey are not included.

-Greeks living in Turkey and Turks living in Greece were displaced as a result of population exchange.
+Greeks living in Turkey and Turks living in Greece were displaced as a result of this agreement.
 My grandparents came to Turkey from the island of Crete at that time.

 In 1923, Turkey’s population was 12.4 million, and Greece had a population of 5 million.
 Each country nearly sent %10 of its population to the other country.